tretapey/raisincss/README.md

  `lg:grid`
  `xl:grid`

-By default we are adding `grid-template-columns:auto` and `grid-template-rows:auto` to an `.is-grid` element.
+By default we are adding `grid-template-columns:auto` and `grid-template-rows:auto` to a `.grid` element.
 For setting the columns and rows to the grid we can add:

 - `.has-{1 to 12}-columns` or
 - `.has-{1 to 12}-rows`